digital-fabric/papercraft/README.md

 ## Rendering a template

-To render a Rubyoshka template use the `#render` method:
+To render a Papercraft template use the `#render` method:

 ```ruby
 H { span 'best span' }.render  #=> "<span>best span</span>"